ByteVerse

 Where It Can Fall Short

-• not the best choice for complex company-wide automations
+• not the best fit for complex company-wide automations

 • less flexible than workflow-first platforms

-• pricing can feel high for solo users
+• pricing can feel high for solo or lighter-use workflows

-Best for: people who want an AI chief-of-staff feel more than a workflow builder.
+Best for: people who want an AI chief-of-staff feel more than a broad workflow builder.

 6. Flowise - Best Open-Source Visual Builder for Developers

-Best for: builders creating custom chatbots, RAG workflows, and internal AI prototypes.
+Best for: builders creating custom chatbots, RAG workflows, internal copilots, and experimental agent systems.

 7. Dify - Best Middle Ground for AI Apps and Agents

 Dify sits in a useful middle zone.
-It is more approachable than building everything from scratch, but still technical enough to create real AI apps, workflows, and agent-like systems.
+It is more approachable than building everything from scratch, but still structured enough to support real AI apps, workflows, and agent-like products.
+That makes it attractive for teams who want a platform layer rather than a simple chatbot tool.

-Best for: teams building AI products, internal tools, and custom assistants.
+Best for: teams building AI products, internal tools, or specialized assistants that need more structure than a normal chatbot.

 8. CrewAI - Best for Custom Multi-Agent Systems